kundeng/roocode-workspace/README.md

    After selecting the template, click the `Create a new repository` button to generate your own repository for the project.

 3. **Automatic Setup**
-   All RooCode SPARC modes and memory bank configurations will be automatically added to your project.
+   All RooCode SPARC modes, RooFlow's boomerang mode and memory bank configurations will be automatically added to your project.

 4. **Clone and Open in VS Code**
    Clone your newly created repository to your local machine and open it in Visual Studio Code.